-Gwen Stefani Pregnant Rumors Don’t Bother Blake Shelton, Says Source
+Gwen Stefani Pregnancy Rumors Don’t Bother Blake Shelton, Says Source

 Rumors suggesting that Gwen Stefani is pregnant do not bother Blake Shelton anymore, a source close to him told Gossip Cop.

-Shelton has often found himself confronting untrue reports about his relationship with Gwen Stefani ever since the two of them got together a few years ago.
+Shelton has often found himself confronting untrue reports about his relationship with Gwen Stefani ever since the two got together a few years ago.
 Almost on a constant basis, one can find false reports claiming that Blake and Gwen are getting married, or that they have already split up.
 Initially, Shelton found these reports so infuriating that they would get “under his skin,” making him feel angry about how the media was exploiting their relationship for their interests.

 But it appears Shelton cannot be bothered anymore.
 The source close to him said that one day he “just decided he can’t be bothered,” and that he has become “immune” to Gwen Stefani pregnancy rumors.
 He has reportedly adopted a view that most of the stories about the couple are patently untrue and it is not something which he should actually get worked up about.

 Even a brief glance into news stories about Gwen Stefani and Blake Shelton’s relationship justifies this behavior.
-Just a few days into the New Year, OK!
+Just a few days into the new year, OK!
 Magazine published a story in which it was reported that the couple got married in an “intimate backyard ceremony just days before Christmas.”
-Moreover, the magazine asserted that the marriage had “just 27 of the couple’s nearest and dearest gathered in Gwen’s back garden” and only cost the couple $23,000.
+Moreover, the magazine asserted that the marriage had “just 27 of the couple’s nearest and dearest gathered in Gwen’s back garden,” and only cost the couple $23,000.

 Blake Shelton “Can’t Be Bothered” By Marriage Or Baby Rumors https://t.co/RiEfs8Z5wQ